sauravraghuvanshi/azure-docs-powershell/Az/Az.FrontDoor/Enable-AzFrontDoorCustomDomainHttps.md

 Enable HTTPS for a custom domain "frontendpointname1-custom-xyz" that is part of Front Door "frontdoor1" in resource group "resourcegroup1" using Front Door managed certificate.

-### Example 2: Enable HTTPS for a custom domain with FrontDoorName and ResourceGroupName using own certificate in Key Vault.
+### Example 2: Enable HTTPS for a custom domain with FrontDoorName and ResourceGroupName using customer's own certificate in Key Vault with the specific version.
 ```powershell
 PS C:\> $vaultId = (Get-AzKeyVault -VaultName $vaultName).ResourceId
 PS C:\> Enable-AzFrontDoorCustomDomainHttps -ResourceGroupName "resourcegroup1" -FrontDoorName "frontdoor1" -FrontendEndpointName "frontendpointname1-custom-xyz" -Vault $vaultId -secretName $secretName -SecretVersion $secretVersion -MinimumTlsVersion "1.0"